MikkelXP/MikkelXP/README.md

           👩‍💻 Hi I'm Micael SO 👩‍💻
 - 📝I'm majoring in Systems Analysis and Development
 - 📚 I'm studying web development at Órbi Conecta
-- 💻I'm currently developing with: HTML5, CSS3, Javascript, Data Structure in Java, SQL server, c# .NET, ReactJs and Visual Studio code
+- 💻I'm currently developing with: c# and Visual Studio code

   Studying…
   █▒▒▒▒▒▒▒▒▒